 Submit a request to get information on the data processing.
 When submitting it, do not forget to request information on data transfers and the legal basis of the transfers.

-If the data controller receives the requests through a contact form that does not allow customization of the requests, just wait for their answer.
-If it does not contain details on the transfers, then submit an additional request by email.
+If the data controller receives the requests through a contact form that does not allow customization of the recommendations, just wait for their answer.
+If it does not contain details on the transfers, submit an additional request by email.

-If they transfer data to the US but have no legal basis to do so or they have not implemented sufficient measures, you have a couple of choices:
+If they transfer data to the US but have no legal basis for doing so or they have not implemented sufficient measures, you have a couple of choices:

-If the data controller has been transferring data to the US against the GDPR but has not been aware of it, they may be willing to change that.
+If the data controller has been transferring data to the US against the GDPR but is unaware of it, they may be willing to change that.

 In any other case, involving the data protection authority may be necessary.

-If you are a company that processes personal data, you should understand that the transfers of data to the US are a risky business.
+If you are a company that processes personal data, you should understand that data transfers to the US are a risky business.

-While many see this as yet another burden imposed by the EU on businesses worldwide, you should know this is being done for the good of users.
-They need to have their personal data protected.
+While many see this as yet another burden imposed by the EU on businesses worldwide, you should know this is being done for users’ good.
+They need to have their data protected.

 The technical measures are not that hard to implement.
-If you don’t know where to start, reaching out for help from an IT professional and a lawyer is a wise move.
+If you don’t know where to start, reaching out for help from an IT professional and a lawyer is wise.